ViktorsLV/ViktorsLV/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 Currently working on finishing Web Development degree in Denmark
+- 💻 Currently working on personal projects and client requests
-- 🌱 Learning Next.js and everything else sorrounding React
+- 📚 Learning Next.js and everything else sorrounding React ecosystem
+- 👀 Curious about emerging development trends
+- 👨🏼‍🎓 Recently graduated as Bachelor of Web Development
+- 📍 I like to work remotely, hence my current location is always changing
 <!-- - 💬 Building small side projects and looking for a way to improve myself daily -->
 <!-- - ✨ My goal is to become a mobile app developer  -->
 <!-- - 😄 Words that describe me: Structured, Determined, Consistent